1ennyTM/Jigzle/README.md

 # Jigzle
-Repository for the reddit app "Jigzly"
+Repository for the reddit app "Jigzle"